The student-friendly Facebook publisher Unilad has been hit with insolvency proceedings following a demand by HMRC.

 The judge ordered the defendants to pay out Mr Partridge for his share of the company.

 Questions have also been raised about Unilad’s Facebook-centric business model.
-Unilad is the Facebook publisher, collecting more likes, shares and comments than pages including the Daily Mail and the BBC.
+Unilad is the fourth biggest Facebook publisher, collecting more likes, shares and comments than pages including the Daily Mail and the BBC.

 But there are doubts about the sustainability of this business model for publishers and other businesses.